tmccarthy/HypotheticalSenate/README.md

 The utility is executed by invoking the run.sh bash script.

-The -d switch is required, and specifies the location of a SQLite database to be used.
+The -d switch is optional, and specifies the location of a SQLite database to be used.
+The default is to use a database "data.db" in the current directory.

 The -a switch is optional, and specifies the directory into which the AEC resources will be downloaded.
+The default is to use "aecData" in the current directory.

+Alternately, you can download a release from the releases page. navigate to the bin directory and execute one of the executable scripts there, depending on your platform.

 ## Commands